BMW Transmission Problems Explained

 Change BMW Automatic Transmission Fluid

 A dirty transmission filter or fluid can cause shifting issues, especially in high-mileage vehicles.
 If you are experiencing shifting issues, consider changing the automatic transmission fluid and filter.
-It is essential to point out that there are many discussions and disagreements about whether you should change the automatic fluid, especially on a sealed transmission for life.
+It is essential to point out that many discussions and disagreements exist about whether you should change the automatic fluid, especially on a sealed transmission for life.

 - BMW Transmission Filter and Gasket Kit